kahinimehta/SocialRecognitionTask/script.md

 ## Troubleshooting

 - If a participant times out, the task will automatically select a random response and continue
-- If there are technical issues, press ESCAPE to exit
+- If there are technical issues, close the terminal window to exit
 - All data is saved automatically after each trial
 - Log files are saved to the `../LOG_FILES/` directory
+- Email kahinimehta@hotmail.com for any issues